What does ORNL do?

 When was ORNL created?

 ORNL was created in 1943 as part of the U.S. government’s Manhattan Project during World War II.

 What was here before the laboratory was built?

 Before the laboratory was built, the area was home to century-old family farms and small crossroads communities, such as Scarboro, Wheat, Robertsville and Elza.
 Outsiders considered the region a quaint reminder of the 19th-century frontier that time and progress had passed by.

 How many people are employed at the ORNL?

-ORNL has 5,500 staff members and hosts about 3,000 visiting scientists each year from over 60 different countries.
+ORNL has more than 6,000 staff members and hosts about 3,200 visiting scientists each year from over 60 different countries.

 What’s the difference between ORNL, Y-12 and K-25?

 The Oak Ridge Reservation is also home to two other DOE facilities: the Y‑12 National Security Complex and the East Tennessee Technology Park, formerly known as the K-25 Site or the Oak Ridge Gaseous Diffusion Plant.
 Both of these sites are completely separate entities from ORNL and are located several miles apart and managed by different contractors.